fernandacor/tareasTC2037_A01252720-A01782232/resaltador_sintaxis/README.md

 be found at <https://hexdocs.pm/resaltador_sintaxis>.

 ## Conclusion
 This syntax highlighter is made for documents in the C# language since it is a language we know and have worked with.
 We know the variables to use and the different lexical categories of the language.
-To create this highlighter our solution was... (explicacion).
-The algorithms that were implemented are... (algoritmos).
+We had a couple of problems when making this lexer because our initial logic did not work very well with the logic that was being sought for the further expansion of the code, so we had to make changes and modifications to implement regex.run and that the program would work successfully.
+One of the most important points being that it reads and identifies the words and symbols with their respective tokens before replacing and categorizing them twice, which was one of the errors we had with the original code.

+We use recursive functions to read the file line by line and to generate the output file.
+Regular expressions were also used to construct and define the tokens.
+As well as a predefined function that creates the header and footer of the html file.
 We consider that for the amount of lines of code that this file has, the time it takes to execute is not that long.

 ## Algorithmic Complexity
 First we know that there are 4 main functions with additional code and other sub-functions within them.
 After doing a quick analysis by function we were able to conclude the following: